ColinKennedy/ways/docs/index.rst

 =========================

 Welcome to Ways, an AMS toolkit for Python.
-For the tired programmer that has to deal with projects

-with expanding scope and
+For the tired programmer that has to deal with projects with expanding scope and revisions, this tool is for you.

 For more information, read on